hqnna/mocha/README.md

 ## Running Tests

-To run the library tests you'll need to install [Zig](https://ziglang.org) first, afterwords, you can test the library by doing the following commands:
+To run the library tests you'll need to install [Zig](https://ziglang.org) first, afterwords, you can test the library by doing the following:

 ```sh
 git clone https://git.sr.ht/~hanna/mocha